rajratnmore/react_project_install_steps/README.md

             /* Your custom styles here */

-    6. create file named ".postcssrc" with the following content into it
+    6. create a file named ".postcssrc" with the following content in it

             {
                 "plugins": {